-I have experience directing complete brand identity and environmental design as a single entity from inception to completion.
-For example, while at ado, I directed brand strategies, marketing materials, social media management, interior graphics, and custom fabricated interiors in a single project for the project reStore RVA.
-As creative director, I strategically positioned Fountainhead Properties through social media management, marketing, and branding.
+Continuing my experience directing complete brand identity and environmental design as a single entity from inception to completion, I joined Fountainhead Properties in 2010 as creative director.
+I strategically positioned Fountainhead Properties through social media management, marketing, and branding.
 My position grew into that of a project manager in charge of design and subcontractors, as well as facility operations such as permit acquisition and leasing.

 After traveling to Burning Man arts festival in 2011, I relocated to San Francisco to be apart of this vibrant art and self-expression community.
 Here I have found a community in which creativity is sought and appreciated, where expression and meaning are not just applied but embedded into the fabric of the whole experiential environment.